ItzNxthaniel/ItzNxthaniel/README.md

 ----------------------------------

 I've been programming since 2017, and have taught myself everything I know.
-I'm going to college for a Bachelor of Science in CyberSecurity, estimated to graduate in 2027.
+I'm going to college for a Bachelor of Science in Computer Science & CyberSecurity, estimated to graduate in 2027.

 * 🌍  I'm based in New York!
 * 🖥️  See my portfolio at [itznxthaniel.dev (not live yet)](https://itznxthaniel.dev)!